SAT Subject Tests

 |University of Toronto||Most programs require U.S. students to submit Subject Test, AP, or IB scores in specific areas.|

 In general, the ideal time to take SAT Subject Tests is immediately following the completion of the recommended classes while the material is still fresh.
-Typically, students benefit from testing in the spring of sophomore and junior year when they are peaking in the knowledge of their respective academic courses.
+Diagnostic testing allows us to see the differing needs for subject testing and helps us determine the best timeline.

 College application deadlines should also be considered during the process.
 Many colleges recommend taking the tests by October or November of senior year for students interested in applying for Early Decision or Early Action.
 Academic Approach recommends contacting specific colleges for their policies.